Zack Collins: Toronto Blue Jays

 On April 3, 2022, Collins was traded to the Toronto Blue Jays in exchange for Reese McGuire.
 On September 5, 2022, Collins was designated for assignment.

 Pittsburgh Pirates

-On September 6, 2022, Collins was claimed off waivers by the Pittsburgh Pirates and was optioned to Triple-A Indianapolis.
-He elected free agency on November 10, 2022.
+On September 6, 2022, Collins was claimed off waivers by the Pittsburgh Pirates and was optioned to the Triple-A Indianapolis Indians.
+In 10 games for Pittsburgh, he went 1–for–25 (.040) with 1 RBI.
+On November 10, Collins was removed from the 40-man roster and sent outright to Triple–A; he elected free agency the same day.